regulatorystudies/Reg-Stats/data/cumulative_es_rules/README.md

 1. Save and upload the CSV file to Github.

 To check the number of cumulative economically significant rules for the prior administrations:

+*Note: The data on Reginfo.gov may been updated since the last update of Reg Stats, which occurs more often for more recent years.
+By using the Reginfo.gov data, we are assuming that the Regulatory Review database reflects all the significant rules published in the Federal Register.*

 1. Go to Reginfo.gov; under the Regulatory Review tab, click on Search.
 1. On the Search of Regulatory Review page, set the following search criteria: